 One little pain in the neck with this one - you'll have to provide Mastercard with documentation from the store, saying they will not accept the return.
 Also, anything bought on eBay or another auction site isn't eligible.
 You have to buy the item from a store that has a return or exchange policy of at least ten days.
 The item can't be damaged (if it is, maybe Purchase Assurance is your better bet) and must be returned in its original packaging.

 You can only use this benefit four times a month, and it doesn't cover jewelry, art, antiques, or collectibles.
 Also no DVDs or CDs, event tickets, or pets.
 (You're stuck with that whiny puppy - sorry.)
-If you think something you bought in the last couple of months might be covered by Mastercard's Satisfaction Guarantee, call Mastercard at 1-800-MC-ASSIST to find out how to file your claim.
+If you think something you bought in the last couple of months might be covered by Mastercard's Satisfaction Guarantee, call Mastercard at 1-800-Mastercard to find out how to file your claim.